siposm/oktatas-hft/_other-materials/project-work-requirements.md

   - **Repository**‘s dependencies: **Models, Data**
   - **Client**‘s dependencies: **Models**
 - When all these are set up and there is no C# code written yet, it’s time to initialize a git repository.
   - **Please note** that the following steps will include a VS integrated git management tool, which is easy to use.
 But feel free to use other methods like discussed in the lecture video you can use GitKraken as external dedicated git GUI tool, or simply CLI itself.
-You can also create the repoistory itself from the Github GUI and then clone it, and initialize the solution into that folder.
-In any way, at the end you will end up having one git repository with a local (on your machine) and a remote (on Github).
+You can also create the repoistory itself from the GitHub GUI and then clone it, and initialize the solution into that folder.
+In any way, at the end you will end up having one git repository with a local (on your machine) and a remote (on GitHub).
   - In the VS at the bottom right corner there is a button “Add to source control”.
-This is visibly only if during the VS install, on the individual components page **Git for Windows** and **Github Extension for Visual Studio** was previously selected.
+This is visibly only if during the VS install, on the individual components page **Git for Windows** and **GitHub Extension for Visual Studio** was previously selected.
 If it has not been done then the VS install should be  modified.
 On Windows go to Control Panel / Install and delete programs / Visual Studio 2019 Community (or other version) and click on change.
 For database management **Data Storage and Processing Workload** should be added as well from here.
-  - After clicking on the “Add to source control” button the Github account’s details should be entered, check if the repository name is correct, check if the repository’s visibility is correct.
+  - After clicking on the “Add to source control” button the GitHub account’s details should be entered, check if the repository name is correct, check if the repository’s visibility is correct.
 If everything is good click on “**Create and Publish**”.
   - When we follow the above mentioned steps and start version control from VS itself, then the `.gitignore` file is automatically created to fit our needs for the C# language.
 But, one modification must be done regarding the `.mdf` and `.ldf` files.
   - Create an “Others” folder in the solution, right click on it, add existing item and open the `.gitignore` file from our project’s root.
   - The file’s 265. and 266. line contains `*.mdf` and `*.ldf` delete these lines.
 (By deleting these, it means that these file types will not be ignored, as they are not listed in the `.gitignore` file.)
   - Since we already made our first two modifications after the git init, create our first commit for the changes.
   - At the bottom right corner of the VS now there are other buttons available.
 Look for the pencil icon, which will show how many files are changed.
 Click on it and in the commit box write “mdf and ldf removed from gitignore” and click on **Commit All** button.
-  - After this a local commit was created, but it’s needed to be pushed to the remote repository at Github.
-On the panel the **up arrow** means the **push** command, click on it and then check it from the Github web UI if everything is good.
+  - After this a local commit was created, but it’s needed to be pushed to the remote repository at GitHub.
+On the panel the **up arrow** means the **push** command, click on it and then check it from the GitHub web UI if everything is good.
   - During the development try to commit often and commit small pieces of code changes.
 After let’s say each day push the changes to the remote.
 Note that 1 push can push whatever number of commits.
-  - It’s a good practice to download the project from Github (using the green clone button and select download zip), and unzip it to a separate folder on your machine.
+  - It’s a good practice to download the project from GitHub (using the green clone button and select download zip), and unzip it to a separate folder on your machine.
 If everything is fine you should be able to build the full solution without any problem.
 The instructor will see exactly this state!

 ### Minimal requirements regarding the software: